benkiefer/ember-cli-gradle-plugin/README.md

      apply plugin: "com.kiefer.gradle.embercli"

+Then run:

+     ./gradlew clean build

-Or, for a more complete example, check out my [sample project](https://github.com/benkiefer/gradle-ember-cli-example).
+For a more complete example including extraction into a project, check out my [sample project](https://github.com/benkiefer/gradle-ember-cli-example).

 ## The Clean Task
 ---------